hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/kubernetes.rst

 .. figure:: ../images/appdev-environment-one-node-3TPs-kube.*
    :width: 100%
    :align: center
-   :alt: Docker application environment environment for Sawtooth
+   :alt: Docker application environment for Sawtooth

 The Kubernetes cluster has one pod with a container for each Sawtooth component.
 After the container is running, you can use the `Kubernetes dashboard